mechmerlin/qmk_setup/info_json_tutorial.md

 ```

 Make sure the names of these elements match your .h file.
 For example LAYOUT_all here should match LAYOUT_all in `meme.h`

+## Optional

+Some keyboards have LAYOUTs that are confusing.
+Feel free to make one on your own, test it and follow Steps 1-3 again.
+Please note that on some keyboards, the spacebar might not always be K92, it could switch to the other ones that are marked KC_NO.